I am an avid fisherman and hunter from the great state of Texas.

 When the head cement is dry, you are ready to fish the PMC Emerger!

-When fishing the PMC Emerger, here are a few suggestions from the COAF Field Team!
+When fishing the PMC Emerger, here are a few suggestions!

 - When fishing the PMC Emerger as a dry fly, let the fishing fly sit undisturbed for a 10 count, and then give the rod tip a twitch, and repeat 2–3 times.
 If no strikes, recast the fishing fly and try again.

 - When fishing the PMC Emerger as a wet fly, fish the same as noted above but use a 5 count instead of a 10 count.
-Also, after repeating 2-3 times, instead of recasting, retrieve the fly line using a short fast pulls.
+After repeating 2–3 times, instead of recasting, retrieve the fly line using short, fast pulls.

 - Use the PMC Emerger when you see trout actively feeding near the surface, especially when trout are either porpoising instead of slurping while feeding.
 Also, be sure to match the hatch with emphasis on using the right size fishing fly!

 New article posted.
 Fly tying a simple pattern that is working on stocker trout this season!